jikamens/jik-backup-utilities/README.md

 done:

 * [`install_jailkit.yml`](install_jailkit.yml) is the Ansible playbook
   I use to install Jailkit on the backup target host.
+Note that it needs the variable `jailkit_version` set in your inventory.

 * [`jk_init_fixer.py`](jk_init_fixer.py) is a script called by `install_jailkit.yml` to fix `/etc/jailkit/jk_init.ini` after it is